 I have used several different film sizes and types and I will use this page to share some experiences.
 It can help you avoid the same errors – or exploit them to create artistic pictures, whatever you like most 🙂

 Not so much content so far, as I have just recently restarted taking film and are rebuilding my experience especially on black&white that I develop myself.
-But I have bought a C41 developer, therefore in the future I might share some experience on Kodak Ektar, Fuji Velvia or something else.
+I have used a C41 developer, therefore in the future I will share some experience on Kodak Ektar, Fujicolor, and some other color negative film.

-Fomapan 100 ISO (I don’t know it this also covers the 400 ISO type):
+Fomapan 100 ISO (I don’t know if this also covers the 400 ISO type):

 - I exposed half of two 35 mm film sitting in two different cameras in the summer of 2017 and exposed the rest of the film in february 2018.
 The pictures from summer are very grainy, not just a little but rather extremely so.
 At the same time contrast is very low.
 But the pictures on the same film exposed a few days before development look completely different with nice small grain and reasonable contrast.
 I haven’t experienced this using Ilford FP4 and Pan F, wonder if this is some peculiarity of the Fomapan film.
 I’ll have to try the same with the F400.